BestReviews is reader-supported and may earn an affiliate commission. Details

 Requires proper cast iron care, so research best practices before purchasing.

 Searing a juicy steak.
 Cooking up a batch of fragrant curried chicken.
 Simmering your “world famous” spaghetti sauce to perfect tomatoey goodness.
 Braising chicken thighs, pork chops, or lamb cutlets to mouth-watering tenderness.
-A sauté pan handles all of these kitchen tasks with ease, as well as many other cooking techniques.
+A sauté pan can handle all of these kitchen tasks with ease, as well as many other cooking techniques.
 And yet far too many kitchens are without this basic cookware staple.

 When choosing a sauté pan, you’ll be faced with a few critical decisions.
 For example, would you prefer a pan made of stainless steel, cast iron, or another material?
 Would you rather have a lid that is metal or transparent glass?
-Do you need a sauté pan that is compatible with a induction stove top?
+Do you need a sauté pan that is compatible with an induction stove top?

 We did the research for you and wrote this handy guide to choosing and using a sauté pan.
 Whether you are a newbie to the kitchen or a seasoned home chef looking to expand your repertoire, you’ll soon find yourself regularly reaching for your favorite pan when it’s time to whip up a meal.